 “Ginny, it’s a great idea!”
 Hermione confirmed.
 “You guys can go back to Hogwarts with us and we still have a whole month to make a search plan.”

 “Then we just have to write a refusal letter to the Auror’s office,” Ron planned what to do next, “and have to apply to McGonagall.”

 The voice of Mrs. Weasley sounded loudly from the window of the living room of the Burrow: “Dear boys, you have received the owls!”

 They changed glances to each other and hurried to find out what kind of messages they have received.
-Would something have come from the Auror’s office about the next week’s admission examination?
+Would something have come from the Auror’s Office about the next week’s admission examination?
 The girls followed them to the indoors.
-The owls had left two envelopes of beige parchment sealed with a large stamp decorated with large letter H in the middle, surrounded by a snake, a lion, an eagle, and a badger – the letters have come from Hogwarts.
+The owls had left two envelopes of beige parchment sealed with a large stamp decorated with huge letter H in the middle, surrounded by a snake, a lion, an eagle, and a badger – the letters have come from Hogwarts.

 Harry, like Ron, opened his letter and began to read it.

 Due to the battle which took place in Hogwarts on May 2nd this year where the darkest wizard of our time was abolished, the OWL and NEWT exams were cancelled.
 So this year due to these extreme circumstances Hogwarts offers an opportunity to revisit the Hogwarts School of Witchcraft and Wizardry for your seventh school year and take the final examinations.

 If you are interested in this offer, please send an owl with your affirmation within one week so we can send you a list of the necessary school supplies as soon as possible.